hreddy11/py-async-compare/README.md

-## This is to benchmark and choose which framework performs better (scalability is at hand)
+## This is to benchmark and choose which framework performs better (**scalability** is at hand)

--> This task is to make simple webapp to retrieve records from postgres-db -> application can be async but db interactions are handled in sync
+* This task is to make simple webapp to retrieve records from postgres-db
+* application can be async but db interactions are handled in sync

 <img src="./plan.svg">